 Equilibrium refers to a state in a chemical reaction where the rates of the forward and reverse reactions are equal, resulting in a constant concentration of reactants and products over time.
 It is like a delicate dance between the reactants and products, where they are constantly interchanging but maintaining a balance.
 One can think of it as a seesaw, with the reactants and products on either side, both exerting an equal force to keep the system stable.

-To better illustrate this concept, let's consider a simple example from the world.
-When ferments sugars to produce and carbon dioxide in production, there is an equilibrium between the yeast consuming the sugars and producing alcohol, and the yeast consuming the alcohol and producing carbon dioxide.
+To better illustrate this concept, let's consider a simple example from the brewing world.
+When yeast ferments sugars to produce alcohol and carbon dioxide in beer production, there is an equilibrium between the yeast consuming the sugars and producing alcohol, and the yeast consuming the alcohol and producing carbon dioxide.
 At a certain point, the concentration of alcohol and carbon dioxide reaches a stable level, and the reaction continues at an equal rate in both directions.
 This is when the beer is said to have reached an equilibrium state.

 On the other hand, steady state kinetics refers to a condition where there is a net reaction occurring, meaning that some amounts of the reactants or products are changing over time.
 However, there is a particular species, called the steady-state species, that maintains a constant concentration as long as the conditions of steady state prevail.
 This species is typically involved in a reaction that is much faster than the overall reaction, allowing it to maintain a steady concentration while the other species fluctuate.

 Let's delve into another example to better understand steady state kinetics.
-Imagine a cellar where bottles of wine are being opened and poured into continuously.
+Imagine a wine cellar where bottles of wine are being opened and poured into glasses continuously.
 As the bottles are being opened and the wine is poured, the overall amount of wine in the cellar is decreasing.
 However, if the pouring rate is precisely matched by the opening rate of the bottles, there will be a steady state.
 In this case, the wine in the glasses represents the steady-state species since its concentration remains constant while the overall amount of wine in the cellar fluctuates.

 To summarize the differences between equilibrium and steady state kinetics: